Andaman and Nicobar Islands: European colonisation

-Between 1778 and 1783, William Bolts tried to establish an Austrian colony on the Nicobar islands, mistakenly assuming that the Danish had abandoned the claims to the islands, renaming them Theresa Islands.
-In 1789, the British colonised the Andaman islands to set up a naval base and establish a penal colony.
-In 1794, a first batch of 100 prisoners were sent to the island but the settlement was abandoned in 1796.

-In 1858, the British established a colony near Port Blair.
-Between 1864 and 1868, Italy tried to buy the island from the Danish.
+In February 1858, the British re-established a colony in Port Blair.
+A new penal colony was established on the Ross Island near Port Blair, mainly to house the prisoners of the Indian rebellion of 1857, and the first set of 200 convicts arrived at the island in March 1858.
+The prisoners were used for hard labour and the clearing of forests led to frequent confrontation with the native Andamanese people.
+Many of the prisoners died in conflict, while some were hanged for trying to escape, apart from deaths due to disease and starvation.
+Between 1864 and 1868, Italy tried to buy the Nicobar islands from the Danish.
 On 16 October 1868, the Danish sold the rights to the Nicobar islands to the British, which was made part of the British India in 1869.
 In 1872, the Andaman and Nicobar Islands were united under a single command and administered by a chief commissioner based out of Port Blair.
 The construction of the Cellular Jail started in 1896 and was completed in 1906.
 The jail was used to house political prisoners and independence activists away from the Indian mainland.